Install GoDaddy SSL on Red Hat Openshift

 Step 1 - SSH into your Openshift app

 rhc ssh -a <app name> --namespace <namespace>

-Your --namespace is usually the name right after you create your app.
+--namespace is usually the name right after your app name.
 For example:

 If you'd like to understand more about the Openshift file structure, here is an excellent diagram.

 Before you generate a CSR, you need to first generate a private key.
 This private key will be installed on the server together with the issued certificate.
 A private key should never be shared with anyone and should be protected by a passphrase.
 There are two ways to generate the CSR and private key.

 Step 4 - Create an RSA Private Key

 The following command will generate a 2048 bit RSA Private Key and stores it in the file appName.key.